 Our incremental encoders have an LED on one side of a transparent disk and a photo detector chip on the other.
 The disk has a series of lines and windows on it.
-The windows allow light to be transmitted between the LED and the chip.
+The windows allow light to be transmitted from the LED to the chip.
 The lines do not.
 This alternating pattern of light is how the encoder reports position information back to the mechanical system.

-In some applications – for instance, when using an encoder to determine speed, distance or direction of movement – this is perfectly fine.
+In some applications - for instance when using an encoder to determine speed, distance or direction of movement - this may be perfectly fine.

-If you’re designing a system where it’s critical that you know exactly where the shaft position is, including after a loss of power, you should consider an absolute encoder.
+If you’re designing a system where it’s critical that you know the exact shaft position, including after power to the encoder has been cycled, you should consider an absolute encoder.

-For instance, if you are building a robotic arm you may not have the clearance or flexibility for it to move to a home position after power loss.
-In that case, having an absolute encoder would ensure that you know exact position of the arm at all times.
+For instance, if you are building a robotic arm or other automation project where rotation to find an index could be dangerous to the equipment or people in its environment, choosing an absolute encoder would ensure that you know the exact position at all times.

-Of course there is much more to learn about absolute encoders than we can fit into one blog post.
-Lucky for you we have an expanded intro to absolute encoders blog post.
+Of course, there is much more to learn about absolute encoders than we can fit into one blog post.
+Lucky for you we have an expanded intro to our absolute encoders blog post.

 And hey - if you are looking for an encoder and still have more questions, be sure to check out our latest white paper that helps you find the right encoder for your project.
 In it we go through resolution, type of motion, CPR vs. PPR and just about everything else you could imagine related to encoder selection.